GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 into ``develop``, with the addition of a merge commit, thus maintaining the commit history.

-Branching Off of a Branch
+Branching off of a Branch
 ===========================
 During the development processes, sometimes it is appropriate to create a branch off of a branch.